EdelCorbett/harry-potter-pp2/README.md

 * It does not effect the game.
 ![warning](documentation/warning.png)

+---
+## Mistakes
+* During the project I made a some commit message mistakes

 # Deployment
 * GitHub pages were used to deploy the site.
 * This was done by: